School Counseling

 • Follow @BCHSCollegeCounselor on 'X' (Twitter) for updates or Instagram at @BCHSCollege

-• Check the the College & Career Roadmap on the BCHS website for a timeline of college/career items
+• Check the College & Career Roadmap on the BCHS website for a timeline of college/career items

 • Update your 'my colleges' tab in SCOIR as you apply to schools